-There is far more beets that the canned, pickled variety.
-These easy to grow, sweet tasting vegetables love the Bay area’s mild winters, making them an excellent autumn crop.
+There is far more to beets than the canned, pickled variety.
+These easy to grow, sweet tasting vegetables love mild winters, making them an excellent autumn crop.

 How to grow beets

 Beets grow well in full sun or in shade gardens and they absolutely love raised beds.
-Beets can be sown directly into the ground as temperatures begin to cool.
-Seeds should be planted 1/2 inch deep and 12 to 18 inches apart.
-It is a good idea to mulch around the plants to help retain moisture.
+Beets can be sown directly into the ground as long as temperatures remain cool.
+Seeds should be planted 1/2 inch deep and thinned to 12 inches apart.
+It is a good idea to top dress around the plants to help retain moisture and add important nutrients.
+Be sure to water regularly, allowing the top inch of soil to dry out between waterings.
 Once you discover how delicious fresh beets really are, you will probably want to start planting them in succession, for a ready supply.

 Beet pests and diseases

 All of the usual pests will go after your beet plants: aphids, armyworms, cutworms, flea beetles, grasshoppers, leaf miners, leafhoppers, spider mites, whiteflies, and wireworms.
 Row covers can be used to protect young plants, but older plants seem to be well equipped to protect themselves.
 Diseases commonly occurring in beets include whitefly- and aphid-borne viral diseases, powdery mildew, curly top, and various root rots.